BaadMaro/CTF/redpwnCTF 2021/WEB - orm-bad/README.md

 ```
 We can see the sql query used to login ```"SELECT * FROM users WHERE username='" + req.body.username + "' AND password='" + req.body.password + "'"```

-To bypass login and get the flag we need to use the username admin (rows[0].username === "admin") and make the quert true without knowing the password
+To bypass login and get the flag we need to use the username admin (rows[0].username === "admin") and make the query true without knowing the password

 Let's perform some sql injection in the password parametre.
 I'm gonna use burp